i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 - [NTCP2]_ [Prop111]_
 - 123 New netDB Entries
 - 142 New Crypto Template
+- [Noise]_ protocol
 - [Signal]_ double ratchet algorithm

 The goal is to support new encryption for end-to-end, destination-to-destination communication.

+The design will use a Noise handshake and data phase incorporating Signal's double ratchet.

 All references to Signal and Noise in this proposal are for background information only.
-Knowledge of Signal and Noise protocols is not required to either understand or implement this proposal.
+Knowledge of Signal and Noise protocols is not required to understand or implement this proposal.